Aaryan-9784/Aaryan-9784/README.md

 ## 🚀 About Me

 I am a 3rd-year Computer Science student at Nirma University, Ahmedabad, passionate about software development and building impactful, scalable solutions.
-I have hands-on experience with C++, Java, Python, and JavaScript, and strong skills in Data Structures, Algorithms, and Web Development.
+I have hands-on experience with C++, Python, and JavaScript, and strong skills in Data Structures, Algorithms, and Web Development.

 I enjoy solving challenging problems, contributing to meaningful projects, and learning new technologies.
 Eager to apply my skills in rea